murex/EventStormingJournal/_posts/2024-01-03-big-picture-event-storming-in-3-minutes.markdown

 We then looked at how to make the event a success. **Preparation and facilitation are essential to successful Event Storming**.

-- "_How to Prepare a Big-Picture Event Storming Workshop"_ tells us what to prepare before it starts:
+- [How to Prepare a Big-Picture Event Storming Workshop]({{site.url}}{{site.baseurl}}/foundations/how-to-prepare-a-ddd-big-picture-event-storming-workshop/) tells us what to prepare before it starts:
   - Active sponsorship
   - A clear scope
   - The right audience
   - An enticing invitation
   - A briefing speech.

-- _"How to prepare the room for a Big-Picture Event Storming"_ lists all the supplies for the workshop:
+- [How to prepare the room for a Big-Picture Event Storming]({{site.url}}{{site.baseurl}}/foundations/how-to-prepare-the-room-for-a-ddd-big-picture-event-storming/) lists all the supplies for the workshop:
   - A visual agenda
   - A wall
   - A long strip of paper